JamieBort/Data-Logging-App/Progress.md

 > Check to make sure everything is in order.
 Then merge the `React_Native_restructure` branch into the `React_Native` branch.

+Done with this.

+> Finish adding all my wanted features to the `DATA_OBJECT` object in the `./ReactNative/data-logging-app/FeatureList.js` file.

+> Come back to the `React_Native_feature_list` branch for this.

 ##### React_Native_attempt03

 STATUS